|

 East Anglia

-under the Danish king, with Jarl Toglos and his son Jarl Manna, advances to
+under the Danish king, with Jarl Toglos and his son Jarl Manna, advances

-attempt to recover Bedford; and c) an army from East Anglia attempts to
+launched to recover Bedford; and c) an army from East Anglia attempts to

-seize the new ‘Burh’ of Wigingamere in
+seize the new 'burh' of Wigingamere in

 Essex.